-A yellow or red card, or blue card may be given by the OOD or UIM Commissioner.
+A yellow or red card may be given by the O.O.D./ UIM Race Director or UIM Commissioner.

 A yellow or red card will be confirmed on UIM form which will be posted with the results and if it is confirmed it must be included in the commissioners report.
-The recipient must be notified privately before a red card or yellow or blue is posted.

 The driver has one hour from the posting of the penalty to protest (rule 403).
-If the protest is not upheld he can make an appeal (rule 405).
+If the protest is not upheld, he can make an appeal (rule 405).